October is Breast Cancer Awareness Month

 On the Susan G. Komen website, this table shows many of the risk factors that increase risk, decrease risk, and lists things that are unrelated to risk.

 What can you do to help lower your risk of breast cancer?
 Cancer has a variety of factors.
-There are some things we can control and lower our risk, and others that can’t be controlled, for example, being a woman and aging.
+There are some things we can control and lower our risk, and others we can’t control, for example, being a woman and aging.
 Healthy lifestyle choices have been shown to help lower your risk.
 The following are ways to help decrease your risk:

 • Be physically active